developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/backward/index.md

 ### Barcode API

-When setting multiple barcode properties using the `enable()` method call, barcode manager might not process those properties in the same order as entered.

-**If order is important**, Zebra recommends using `EB.Barcode.setProperties` to set properties in the preferred order (see example below) if barcode properties are constant across the app (and not changed by individual pages).
-If necessary, the `enable()` method can be used later to configure properties. **Zebra recommends setting barcode properties only once for an app**.
+When setting multiple barcode properties using the `enable()` method call, barcode manager might not process those properties in the same order as entered. **If order is important** and barcode properties are constant across the app (not changed by individual pages), **Zebra recommends using** `EB.Barcode.setProperties` **to set properties in the preferred order**.
+If necessary, the `enable()` method can be used later to configure properties for an individual page.

-See the [enable() method](../../api/barcode/#enablespanclasstextinfohashspanpropertymap) of the Barcode API for details.
+See the [enable() method](../../api/barcode/#enablespanclasstextinfohashspanpropertymap) of the Barcode API for details and sample code.

 -----

 ### ViewPort Tag

-For EB apps that use the HTML5 ViewPort tag, developers should set the &lt;UseWideViewPort&gt; tag in the app's `Config.xml` as shown below to avoid rendering issues.
+For EB apps that use the [HTML5 Viewport](https://www.w3schools.com/css/css_rwd_viewport.asp) tag, developers should set the &lt;UseWideViewPort&gt; tag in the app's `Config.xml` as shown below to avoid rendering issues.

 	:::xml
 	<UseWideViewPort value="1"/>